R3Conclave/ccl-documentation/user-guide/docs/fetch.md

 The JavaScript engine in Conclave Functions supports a subset of the JavaScript `fetch()` built-in capability to query and update an external data store with each user's encrypted database entries.

-It is critical to ensure that any data exchanged via `fetch()` is encrypted, as the request is made outside the Intel SGX enclave of Conclave Functions.
+It is critical to ensure that any data exchanged via `fetch()` is encrypted, as the request comes from outside the Intel SGX enclave of Conclave Functions.

 ## Example